Azure-Samples/azure-sql-db-developers-workshop/docs/4-swa-cli.md

     This uses the stored procedure that was REST enabled in the previous chapter.

+  > [!IMPORTANT]
+  > The following section is informational and does not require you to copy and paste any code.
+This section just walks you through what the web app is doing in preperation for authentication.

 1. Back in the codespace, open the `index.html` file located in the app directory and click on it.

     ![A picture of opening the index.html file located in the app directory by clicking on it](./media/ch4/swa6i.png)